-The objective of the Ontario Student Assistance Program (OSAP) is to assist full-time and part-time students from lower and middle income families in meeting the costs of post-secondary education through a combination of federal and provincial grants and loans.
+The objective of the Ontario Student Assistance Program (OSAP) is to assist full-time and part-time students from lower- and middle-income families meet the costs of post-secondary education through a combination of federal and provincial grants and loans.

 The purpose is to supplement, not replace, the financial resources that students (and their families, if applicable) are expected to contribute.

-To apply for OSAP, learn when and how to receive OSAP funds, and how to maintain or repay OSAP loans, visit the OSAP website.
+To apply for OSAP, learn when and how to receive OSAP funds and find out how to maintain or repay OSAP loans, visit the OSAP website.

-The following OCAD U Programs have been approved by the Ministry of Training, Colleges and Universities as being eligible for OSAP funding:
+The following OCAD University programs have been approved by the Ministry of Training, Colleges and Universities as being eligible for OSAP funding:

 - Bachelor of Fine Arts (all program major areas) (BFA)

 - Bachelor of Design (all program major areas) (BDes)

 - Bachelor of Arts (Honours) in Visual and Critical Studies (Honours BA)